 I joined the Foreign Language Club because I loved Latin and had an interest in foreign languages.
 In the winter of 1959, our small club made a trip to the Milwaukee Public Museum.
 Looking at ancient Egyptian mummies and hieroglyphics was very exciting.

 5. A One-day Baseball Try-out

 Finally, I will always remember a one-day freshman baseball try-out in April 1959.
-I loved playing baseball ever since the age of seven or eight.
+I have loved playing baseball ever since the age of seven or eight.
 In the summers of 1957 and 1958, I played on the Honey Creek village baseball team.

-In the spring of 1959, I convinced dad to let me try-out for freshman baseball.
+In the spring of 1959, I convinced dad to let me try out for freshman baseball.
 Although my preferred position was catcher, I was put in center field during my first practice.
 Getting off to a good start, I dropped a fly ball that was hit my way.
 I then came to bat and John H was pitching.
 After taking three balls, I struck out swinging on the next three pitches.

 I was disappointed in myself and never went to another practice.
 Dad was probably happy because he didn't have to pick me up after practice and I could help him with the spring planting of oats and corn.

 © 2021 Paul Richard Kuehn

 Paul Richard Kuehn (author) from Udorn City, Thailand on January 28, 2021:

 Yes, it is.
 The older I get the more childhood memories come to mind.
 Thanks for commenting.

 Travel Chef from Manila on January 28, 2021: